HS1511-Game-AI/Game-AI/README.md

 # Game-AI
+Put everything in the order that it should be done.

 ## Things it needs to do
-- Place ARC grants.
 - Place universities.
+- Make roads.
+- Place ARC grants. *(used to win)*
+- Start a spinoff. *(used to win)*
 - Convert universities to G08 universities.
-- Make roads.
 - Retrain students.
-- Start a spinoff.

 ## Features we want to implement
 - Do everything randomly.